malston/k8s-volume-permissions-webhook/README.md

 privileges will result in those containers only having read-only access to the volume.
 Unfortunately, setting the permissions on the mounted volume to the non-root user using `fsGroup` in a SecurityContext does not work.
-The [workaround](https://docs.bitnami.com/tutorials/work-with-non-root-containers/) is to deploy an init container that runs as the root user to modify the owner of the volume mount as the non-root user.
+The [workaround](https://docs.bitnami.com/tutorials/work-with-non-root-containers/) is to deploy an init container that runs as the root user to modify the owner of the volume mount to the non-root user.

 This mutating webhook will chown the volume mount whenever a pod is created with a container or init-container that has a PodSecurityContext (or container SecurityContext) to the owner specified.